In this harsh but honest Big Profit System review we'll ask the hard questions like:

 5 Big Profit System Secrets Exposed!

 1. The Big Profit System Founder Is A Notorious Scammer

 The Big Profits System was created by notorious internet scammer William “Bill” Foley trading under the name of Legacy Systems Marketing Inc.

 With someone with a track record like this running the show, do you really think is a good long-term business opportunity?
 I don't think so!

-When you land on the BPS sales page you’ll see testimonials from supposed members, except these are completely fake.
+Land on the Big Profit System sales page and you'll see testimonials from supposed members, except these are completely fake: